TO MARSEILLE & ARLES

 CAMARGUE, CRAU & LES ALPILLES

-With roads radiating out to the north, south, east and west, Arles gives excellent access to the region's key birding sites, including Les Alpilles, the Crau, the remarkable Roman aqueduct of Pont du Gard, Mont Ventoux - and of course, the famous Camargue.
+With roads radiating out to the north, south, east and west, Arles gives excellent access to the region's key birding sites, including Les Alpilles, the Crau, the remarkable Roman aqueduct of Pont du Gard, snowy Mont Ventoux - and of course, the famous Camargue.

 In winter, clusters of Black-necked Grebes, Cormorants, Red-crested Pochard and other waterfowl gather on the vast Etang de Vaccares, at the heart of the reserve.
 About a quarter of the Camargue’s 20,000 Greater Flamingos remain year-round, affording excellent views from the roads that skirt the reserve.
 Winter waders might include Avocet, Kentish Plover, Spotted Redshank and Little Stint.
 We should also find Sandwich Terns along the shore and will check carefully through the flocks of loafing Yellow-legged and Black-headed Gulls for the scarce Mediterranean Gull and an early Slender-billed Gull or two.